Are you looking to explore a classic German city without being in Germany? Look no further than these best things to do in New Ulm, Minnesota.

-Minnesota is a state filled with beautiful scenery and remarkable cities big and small.
+Minnesota is filled with beautiful scenery and remarkable big and small cities.
 New Ulm, the county seat of Brown County, is one such town, both attractive and thriving.
 This little gem has bunches of super sights and is teeming with one-of-a-kind attractions and engaging activities.

-- Best & Fun Things to do in New Ulm, Minnesota
+- Things to Do in New Ulm, Minnesota

 - 1. Tour the Minnesota Music Hall of Fame